 The blade is inserted with the bevel facing the handle.
 To set the depth of cut, lay the sole of the tool on a flat surface and loosen the thumbscrew.
 Press lightly on the top of the blade with your thumb and re-tighten the thumbscrew.
 Do not over tighten.
 Usually this will be enough exposure for a fine shaving.
 If not, repeat with a slip of paper under the front of the tool.
 Minor depth adjustments may also be made quickly by lightly tapping the top of the blade with a burnisher or light hammer while the tool is resting on a flat board.

-Handle the Large Scraper like a Bench Plane.
 It is best to use a light touch, rather than trying to remove too much material at once, or using too much downward pressure.
 Too aggressive a cut (blades set too deep) or too much downward pressure will result in chatter.
 You should be taking light strokes.
 Often it is helpful to scrape at an angle to the grain, then again from the opposite angle.
-For a good discussion on the use of scraping planes, see David Charlesworth’s Furniture Making Techniques, Vol. II.

-We offer replacement blades as well as toothed blades of 18 and 25 teeth per inch.
-Toothed blades are useful when working extremely difficult woods, by scoring fibers in a criss-cross pattern before using the regular blade.
+We offer toothed blades of 18 and 25 teeth per inch, useful when working extremely difficult woods, by scoring fibers in a criss-cross pattern before using the regular blade.
 They are also used to prepare surfaces for gluing, as in veneering, by lightly roughening the surface.